 “The Cold Remains of Warmer Days” by Joarez C. Santini.

-“[T]he last game of a trilogy about dealing with a breakup and depression. […] I made a game each year to show the “evolution” of the feeling and now it comes to an end. […] [This game] shows my creative process to make this kind of narrative experience.”
+“[T]he last game of a trilogy about dealing with a breakup and depression. […] I made a game each year to show the [‘evolution’] of the feeling and now it comes to an end. […] [This one] shows my creative process to make this kind of narrative experience.”

 There are game developers and artists who are instantly recognizable by their style.
-Whether you have dozens, hundreds or thousands of games in front of you, you can see at a glance who did it.
-The person behind the pseudonym TheOneThatNeverWas is just such a phenomenon.
-Say hello to Joarez C. Santini.
+Whether you have dozens, hundreds or thousands of games in front of you, you can see immediately who created it.
+The person behind the pseudonym TheOneThatNeverWas is such a phenomenon.
+His name is Joarez C. Santini.

 In 2017 he published “The Colors of Days To Come”.
-The sequel bribed again with the same amazing graphic style, but the narrative focus was no longer on the breakup itself, but rather on their effects on the protagonist.
+The sequel bribed me again with the same amazing graphic style, but the narrative focus was no longer on the breakup itself, but rather on its effects on the protagonist.
 The character seems to waver between obsession and depression.
 His everyday life has changed and the constant loneliness has made his perception of the world dull.
-The colors of the future days remain unclear; the white noise of the television becomes interpretable as an overarching metaphor for his life.
+The colors of the future days remain unclear; the white noise of the television set becomes interpretable as an overarching metaphor for his life.
 After this game, Santini fell silent again for a year.
-My patience, however, should be rewarded.
+However, my patience should be rewarded.